Administrative share: Characteristics

 Administrative shares are not created by Windows XP Home Edition.

 Management

-The administrative shares can be deleted just as any other network share, only to be recreated automatically at the next reboot.
-It is, however, possible to disable administrative shares.
+Administrative shares can be deleted in the same manner as any other network share, however they will be recreated automatically during the next boot cycle.
+To prevent access to them permanently, it is necessary to disable, rather than delete them.

-Disabling administrative shares is not without caveats.
-Previous Versions for local files, a feature of Windows Vista and Windows 7, requires administrative shares to operate.
+Disabling administrative shares is not without caveats, though.
+Previous Versions for local files, a feature of Windows Vista and Windows 7 before being rebranded as File History in Windows 8 and beyond, requires administrative shares in order to function properly.

 Restrictions

 Windows XP implements "simple file sharing" (also known as "ForceGuest"), a feature that can be enabled on computers that are not part of a Windows domain.
 When enabled, it authenticates all incoming access requests to network shares as "Guest", a user account with very limited access rights in Windows.
 This effectively disables access to administrative shares.

 By default, Windows Vista and later use User Account Control (UAC) to enforce security.
 One of UAC's features denies administrative rights to a user who accesses network shares on the local computer over a network, unless the accessing user is registered on a Windows domain or using the built in Administrator account.
 If not in a Windows domain it is possible to allow administrative share access to all accounts with administrative permissions by adding the LocalAccountTokenFilterPolicy value to the registry.